jyutzler/Bridge-Systems/system.md

 Smolen does not apply over 3NT.

-#### Minor Suit Transfer Bids

-Transfers are used to show hands with a long minor.

-   * 2♠ = transfer to clubs
-      * 2NT: preacceptance (good support)
-      * 3♣: normal response
+#### 2 Spades
+A 2♠ response requires the 1NT bidder to rebid 3♣, which may be passed with a club bust, or responder may rebid 3♦ with a diamond bust.
+Example:

+1NT — 2♠ — 3♣
-   * 3♣ = transfer to diamonds
+   * Pass = club bust
-      * 3♦: normal response
-      * 3NT: game is reachable opposite nothing more than Qxxxxx.
+   * 3♦ = diamond bust (notrump opener passes).

 #### Other Responses
    * 3♥, 3♠ = at least a six-card suit and slam interest (rare outside competition since transfers are typically used instead).